Jaff Decker: Atlanta Braves

 On January 27, 2018, Decker signed a minor league deal with the Atlanta Braves.
-Atlanta assigned him to the Gwinnett Stripers in the Class AAA International League, where he played in 15 games, hitting .274 with a home run and four RBIs before the Braves released him on May 1, 2018.
+Atlanta assigned him to the Gwinnett Stripers in the Triple–A International League, where he played in 15 games, hitting .274 with a home run and four RBI before the Braves released him on May 1.

 Washington Nationals

-On May 22, 2018, the Washington Nationals signed Decker to a minor-league contract.
-The Nationals assigned him to the Syracuse Chiefs in the Class AAA International League.
-He was released on July 17, 2018.
+On May 22, 2018, the Washington Nationals signed Decker to a minor league contract.
+The Nationals assigned him to the Syracuse Chiefs in the Triple–A International League.
+He was released by the Nationals organization on July 17.

 Personal life

 Decker's first name is pronounced 'Jeff'.
 He was named in honor of his uncle, who died in military service.
 Decker's grandfather intended to name his son 'Jeff', but the hospital nurse recorded it as 'Jaff', and the spelling was passed on to his nephew.